deepanshu-yadav/devopsprojects23/README.md

     kubectl apply -f node-service.yaml
 ```

-Now you can get the address for curl request
+Now you can get the address for curl request using

- minikube service nodejs-service --url
+ `minikube service nodejs-service --url `

  For example I got `http://192.168.49.2:30707`